susam/mathb/README.md

   - `:ban` (default is `nil`): A list of IPv4 or IPv6 address prefixes.
-If the address of the remote client (as it appears in the MathB logs) matches any prefix in this list, the post from the client is rejected.
+If the address of the remote client (as it appears in the logs) matches any prefix in this list, the post from the client is rejected.
 The prefixes must be expressed as simple string literals.
 CIDRs, globs, regular expressions, etc. are not supported.
 A dollar sign (`$`) at the end of a prefix string